MoarTube/MoarTube-Node/README.md

 git clone https://github.com/MoarTube/MoarTube-Node
 ```

-open a terminal in the installed directory and run:
+open a terminal in the cloned directory and run:

 ```bash
 npm install